vjadhav702/PostgresqlConf/new-proposal.md

 MT-PostgreSQL-as-a-Service is materialized in SCP by defining database as the Multi-Tenant-Unit(MTU) whereby each tenant is encapsulated into a database.
 Logical dbs in PostgreSQL provides clear advantages like isolation, extension enablement, connection control, higher security which makes it the ideal choice as MTU.

+### Security and Isolation
+A separate membership role is created for each tenant database.
+Cloud applications are provided with separate username and password to access tenant databases.
+Tenant users are only entitled to connect to their own database.
+Privileges for database and role creation are not provided to tenant users.

+An applications connected to a tenant database cannot perform any operation on objects of another tenant database co-located on the same postgresql instance.

 ### Tenant Admission Control

 Available disk is a key factor for successful tenant creation.
 To prevent process from crashing, 90% disk full is used as a limiting factor, beyond which writes will be blocked.
 Requirement for successful tenant creation is to have some disk free e.g. 5 GB in addition to 10% of free disk to avoid running out of disk immediately after creation.